jsfiddle/togetherjs/togetherjs/README.md

 - `session.js`: probably the most important and most core module in the system.
 This sets up the channels, routes messages, tracks peers, and is used for some communication (like `session.on("ui-ready")` - which is actually signalled by `ui.js` but is fired on the session module).

-- `startup.js`: handles the logic of what to display when TowTruck is first started up (including warning messages, introductory stuff, the share link, confirmation of joining the session)
+- `startup.js`: handles the logic of what to display when TogetherJS is first started up (including warning messages, introductory stuff, the share link, confirmation of joining the session)

 - `storage.js`: an abstraction of per-tab and client storage.
 Mostly uses `localStorage` (or `sessionStorage`), but designed so it could use an async backed someday, perhaps.